Whether you need help for that homework or research project, or you want to dig deeper into local or your own history, the links below will help you.

 MasterFILE Reference eBook Collection - Worldwide offers a rich selection of eBook titles covering a broad range of general reference subjects.

 Ancestry is a research database for genealogists and family history enthusiasts.
 It can help you to trace your family history, with records from the United States, United Kingdom, Ireland, Australia and New Zealand.
-The full version of Ancestry is available on public computers at selected branches and at home until the end of 2021 - all you need is your library card number and pin.
-Take a look a our online tutorial for an introduction of the service and guide to getting started
+The full version of Ancestry is available on public computers at selected branches - all you need is your library card number and pin.
+Take a look at our online tutorial for an introduction of the service and guide to getting started.

 The Queenstown Historical Society collates historical resources from the Wakatipu and beyond, and offers digital access the Queenstown Courier magazine.

 The Upper Clutha Historical Records Society preserves the records that make up the history of the Wānaka and Upper Clutha area.
 These records include photographs, diaries, minute books, station records, maps, newspaper clippings, family histories, Upper Clutha Pioneer Family Register and cemetery records.
 These are all held in a specially built fireproof room at the Wānaka Library.
 Records can be accessed by contacting the Society.